Using Max SDK in MIN Devkit Projects: A How To Guide

 If you've worked with Min Devkit enough to recognize how awesome it is, you might also have run into a few of its limitations when working with Max's more advanced features such as dictionaries, notifications, UI objects, etc.

 Min Devkit is a wrapper around Max SDK, and in fact, the entire Max SDK Base is included in the min-api folder.
 Mixing and matching Min Devkit and Max SDK takes some care.
-There are also there are a few essential, undocumented, setup components that need to be addressed before you're able to do anything substantial here.
+There are also a few essential, undocumented, setup components that need to be addressed before you're able to do anything substantial here.
 The notes below are assembled from my learnings across several threads in this forum.
 Thanks especially to 11OLSEN and Rob Ramirez for all the support.

 Two Methods for Using Max SDK in Min Devkit Projects